Urban-Analytics-Technology-Platform/od2net/docs/tutorial_examples.md

 Let's see the results!
 Open <https://od2net.org> in your browser, "Choose file", then load `od2net/examples/edinburgh/output/rnet.pmtiles`.

 The thickness of lines shows the number of trips made using that road -- so thicker roads could be used by many cyclists, and need to have safe infrastructure.
-The four colors indicate that current LTS rating.
+The four colors indicate the current ["Cycling Level of Traffic Stress" (LTS)](https://maps.bikeottawa.ca/lts/) rating.
 You can hover on any road to see all the details: how many trips routed over this road, the reason why it has a certain LTS rating, and all of the OSM tags.

 Do you notice any patterns?